Why choose solar panels?

 Why choose battery systems with solar power?

-As your solar system helps you take control of your power bill you can even further increase your electricity bill savings by using your stored power at night that are stored in your batteries.
-When using batteries, you still have mains power to make up the shortfall if any.
+As your solar system helps you take control of your power bill you can even further increase your electricity bill savings by using your stored power at night or during cloudy periods in the day instead of using this power from the grid.
+When using batteries in a hybrid setup with grid connection, you will still have mains power to make up for the shortfall of available stored power if any.

 Does the battery powered solar system disconnect from the electricity grid and supply power to my home during an electricity outage?